Eugene Britt: Trial

 Soon after his arrest, Britt was indicted in Porter County for the murder of Sarah Paulsen.
-In May 1996, on the basis of a plea bargain, he was spared the death penalty and instead received life imprisonment plus 100 years.
+In May 1996, on the basis of a plea bargain and his intellectual disabilities, he was spared the death penalty and instead received life imprisonment plus 100 years.
 In the summer, he was transferred to the Lake County Jail, pending the completion of further investigations.
 In February 2000, after a thorough investigation into his claims, Britt was charged with six more murders and the rape of a 13-year-old girl.

 In mid-2000, Britt's lawyers said that his mental state had severely deteriorated and was criminally insane, arguing that he couldn't be liable for his deeds and needed compulsory treatment.
-By request of the prosecutors, a forensic psychiatric examination was carried out by the end of the year, which deemed that Eugene Britt was sane and capable of standing trial.

-However, the opening trial was postponed several times due to various reasons and circumstances, beginning in 2006.
+By request of the prosecutors, a forensic psychiatric examination was carried out by the end of the year, which deemed that Eugene Britt was sane and capable of standing trial; however, the opening trial was postponed several times due to various reasons and circumstances, beginning in 2006.
 On October 6, 2006, Britt pleaded guilty to the murders of 14-year-old Nakita Moore, 24-year-old Tonya Dunlap, 41-year-old Maxine Walker, 50-year-old Betty Askew, 27-year-old Michelle Burns and 41-year-old Debra McHenry, in addition to the assault and rape of the 13-year-old girl.
 After another psychological exam, he was deemed intellectually disabled, leading to the court showing leniency towards him.
 On November 3, Britt was sentenced to an additional 245 years imprisonment.
 After the verdict's announcement, he burst into tears, expressing remorse for what he had done and asking for forgiveness from the victims' relatives and family.

 After the trial, he was transferred to the Indiana State Prison, located 80 kilometers away from Chicago.
-As of January 2021, the 63-year-old Britt is still alive and serving his sentence, under the prison number "963641".
+As of February 2025, Britt is still alive and serving his sentence, under the prison number "963641".